 As you can appreciate, the Karakoram mountains are very remote and the sourcing and transportation of oxygen, should you wish to use it, is extremely difficult and costly.
-Oxygen needs to be pre-booked 2 months prior to the expedition and cannot be obtained in situ.
+Oxygen needs to be pre-booked and cannot be obtained in situ.

-The cost is \$1,400 for 1 cylinder of oxygen including mask, regulator, plus the transport to BC and Camp 3 (7,300m) and \$800 for each additional cylinder of oxygen, transport to BC and Camp 3.
+The cost is \$1,400 for 1 cylinder of oxygen including mask, regulator, plus the transport to BC and Camp 3 (7,300m), and \$800 for each additional cylinder of oxygen, transport to BC and Camp 3.

-(If you wish to hire a private Sherpa or HAPP to assist with the transport of O2 on summit day, there will be an additional cost for this - please chat to us for more info, or see the relevant FAQ on personal Sherpa / HAP hire.)
+(If you wish to hire a private Sherpa or HAP to assist with the transport of O2 on summit day, there will be an additional cost for this - please see the relevant FAQ on private Sherpa / HAP hire.)

 If I decided I wish to climb with O2, how much should I pre-book?

 This is, of course, a million dollar question and your 360 team will be on hand to discuss all the options with you.
 To make a recommendation, your guide will be looking at your age, fitness and experience.
-However, to give you an idea, if you are a young, fit climber with experience we would recommend 2 cylinders of O2 for the summit of Broad Peak (and an additional 2 are recommended for the prior summit attempt on G2).
+However, to give you an idea, if you are a young, fit climber with experience we would recommend 2 cylinders of O2 for the summit of G2 (and an additional 2 are recommended for Broad Peak)

-It is, however, not uncommon to see some team members securing up to 6 bottles for each climb.
+It is, however, not uncommon to see some team members securing up to 6 bottles for the climb.
 Please do contact the 360 office to set up a meeting with your guide to talk through the options.